 Photo Courtesy: The Wedding Crasher (left), Stories by Joseph Radhik (right)

-Bring a little boho to your traditional with bandhani safas that usually glam up creams and golds!
+Bring a vibrant touch to your cream sherwani with a bandhani safa.
 They’re also gorgeously festive!

 Photo Courtesy: The Wedding Crasher